rmencattini/rmencattini.github.io/lunar-light/src/content/blog/my-journey-to-websocket.md

 ```
+1. The annotation to mark this configuration for the Websocket.
+1. The order needs to be higher than spring security, otherwise the hooks won't work.
 1. Create an in-memory message brook with some destinations for message exchanging.
 2. Set a prefix for Spring to determine which message should be rooted to `@MessageMapping`.
 3. The stomp endpoint clients will connect to